 If a property is not sold at tax sale, it may be purchased over the counter.
 However, in recent years all liens have been sold at tax sale and we expect this trend to continue.

-Cecil County Tax Sale Procedures and Conditions (available in May)
+Cecil County Tax Sale Procedures and Conditions (available in May online)

-The State and County taxes levied for the tax year 2016 on the several properties hereinafter described and assessed to the respective persons or corporations, hereinafter set forth together with taxes and charges due other Taxing Agencies in Cecil County, including Incorporated Towns being in arrears and all requirements of law in such cases made and provided having been complied with: THE DIRECTOR OF FINANCE OF CECIL COUNTY, State of Maryland HEREBY GIVES NOTICE that unless all taxes and charges in arrears to State, County, Town and other Taxing Agencies be paid before the time of sale hereinafter mentioned, together with interest on said Taxes and proportional cost of advertisement and all fees and penalties: said Director of Finance, will proceed to sell and will sell at Public Auction to the highest bidder using the high bid premium method as per section 14-817 (b)(2)(i) of the Tax Property Article of the Annotated Code of Maryland and upon terms hereinafter set forth, each of said parcels of land or properties upon which said taxes and charges, or any of them, still remain due and in arrears in County Administration Bldg.,
+The State and County taxes levied for the tax year 2019 on the properties hereinafter described and assessed to the respective persons or corporations, hereinafter set forth together with taxes and charges due other Taxing Agencies in Cecil County, including Incorporated Towns being in arrears and all requirements of law in such cases made and provided having been complied with: THE DIRECTOR OF FINANCE OF CECIL COUNTY, State of Maryland HEREBY GIVES NOTICE that unless all taxes and charges in arrears to State, County, Town and other Taxing Agencies be paid before the time of sale hereinafter mentioned, together with interest on said Taxes and proportional cost of advertisement and all fees and penalties: said Director of Finance, will proceed to sell and will sell via Online Auction to the highest bidder using the high bid premium method as per section 14-817 (b)(2)(i) of the Tax Property Article of the Annotated Code of Maryland and upon terms hereinafter set forth, each of said parcels of land or properties upon which said taxes and charges, or any of them, still remain due and in arrears on an online auction via the website https://cecilcountymd.realtaxlien.com.
+Bidder registration will be available May 6th 2020 at 12pm, through May 22nd 2020 at 12 pm.
+Bids will be accepted as of May 26th 2020, with final winning bids closing on June 1st 2020 at 12pm.

-The accompanying is a list by District and Towns, of the several properties to be sold as aforesaid, showing in each instance the name of the party to whom the property is assessed, a description of the property, the total of the amount of State, County and Town taxes and charges due other Taxing Agencies thereon levied and in arrears with interest thereon to the day of sale, and costs and expenses.
-TERMS OF SALE: The purchaser of each property will be required to pay the Director of Finance at the time and place of the Sale, the full amount of all taxes due on the property sold together with interest and penalties thereon, all expenses incurred in making the sale, and any premium due, and the residue of the purchase price shall remain on credit pending the passage of a Decree of Court foreclosing the Right of Redemption.
-The purchaser may claim certain legal expenses from the property owner upon redemption as of October 6, 2017.
-Each purchaser may at any time after the 6th day of December 2017 institute proceedings in the Circuit Court for Cecil County in Equity, to foreclose the Right of Redemption of the property sold.
+The accompanying is a list by District and Towns, of the properties to be sold as aforesaid, showing in each instance the name of the party to whom the property is assessed, a description of the property, the total of the amount of State, County and Town taxes and charges due other Taxing Agencies thereon levied and in arrears with interest thereon to the day of sale, and costs and expenses.
+TERMS OF SALE: The purchaser of each property will be required to pay the Director of Finance by 4 pm on June1st,, the full amount of all taxes due on the property sold together with interest and penalties thereon, all expenses incurred in making the sale, and any premium due, and the residue of the purchase price shall remain on credit pending the passage of a Decree of Court foreclosing the Right of Redemption.
+The purchaser may claim certain legal expenses from the property owner upon redemption as of October 2, 2020.
+Each purchaser may at any time after the 2nd day of December 2020 institute proceedings in the Circuit Court for Cecil County in Equity, to foreclose the Right of Redemption of the property sold.
 Such proceedings must be instituted by the purchaser within two years from the date of Certificate of Sale, or the certificate will be void and all rights of the purchaser in the property will cease and all money paid on account of the purchase price to the Director of Finance will be forfeited.
 Upon the execution of a decree by the Circuit Court of Cecil County in Equity, the payment of the residue of the purchase price to the Director of Finance, together with all taxes and interest and penalties thereon accruing subsequent to the day of sale, a deed to the property, so sold, will be executed by the Director of Finance.
 Costs of conveyance (including U.S. internal Revenue Stamps and State Stamps and State Stamps for the Deed) to be paid by the purchaser.
 All sales are without any warranty whatsoever, either expressed or implied.
 This sale is further subject to the terms and conditions set forth in Cecil County Tax Sale Procedures and Conditions, a supplement promulgated by the Director of Finance pursuant to Section 14-817(a)(4) of the Tax Property Article of the Annotated Code of Maryland.
-Copies of the same will be available at the sale or may be received in advance by calling the Cecil County Finance Office at (410) 996-5385.
+For terms of Sale visit https://cecilcountymd.realtaxlien.com